lichen-community-systems/Flocking/docs/buffers/about-buffers.md

 Flocking provides a unit generator for writing audio streams to buffers. <code>flock.ugen.writeBuffer</code> is typically used at the end of a signal graph in order to record other unit generators specified as its <code>sources</code> input.
 Documentation for <code>flock.ugen.writeBuffer</code> is available in the [Buffer UGens reference documentation](../ugens/buffers.md).

-Typically, you want to record into a buffer and then use the [Flocking Scheduler](../scheduling.md) to stop the environment and export the buffer as an audio file.
+Typically, you want to record into a buffer and then use a [Bergson Scheduler](../scheduling.md) to stop the environment and export the buffer as an audio file.
 Here's an example:

     // Initialize Flocking and hold onto a reference
     // to the environment.
-    var environment = flock.init();
+    var environment = flock.enviro.withScheduler();
+    environment.start();

     // Record a 30 second, 4-channel audio file.
     var synth = flock.synth({